 Figure 4-29.
-Business microservice with several services (containers) in Service Fabric

-However, so-called "sidecar" containers (two containers that must be deployed together as part of a logical service) are also possible in Service Fabric.
-The important thing is that a business microservice is the logical boundary around several cohesive elements.
+Business microservice with several services (containers) in Service Fabric is the logical boundary around several cohesive elements.
 In many cases, it might be a single service with a single data model, but in some other cases you might have several physical services as well.